salbaroudi/Quoridor/devlog.md

 And bricked my zod :(.
 Will rebuild a new zod tomorrow.
 Cards are getting complicated, and I think I am overusing wires+paths, which is causing confusion.
 Will need to redesign the handshake codebase accordingly.

+### Nov 27th:

+Some interesting testing results found.

+1)  The json.hoon file in 412K differs from 415K.
+So When I copy over the files with cp2all, the old json file gets copied, leading to /mar cant find $ errors in the console.

+2) I can send a %hello sub from ~fes (415K) to ~zod (412K), but not the other way around!
+Zod just hangs, and if i try twice I get a duplicate subscription error.
+Our subscription is not registered by ~fes, and no %ack is sent by ~fes.
+Strange...

+It looks like I will have to upgrade ~fes to 412K, somehow...
+    => tried to |bump .  lead to a generator failure

+- upgrading to 412K seems to work.
+Both agents subscribe to one anotehr (witha  few weird details that need to be investigated...next time).